Local limit theorems via Landau-Kolmogorov inequalities: Main result

-Second, Theorem~\ref{thm2} is really a special case of Theorem~\ref{thm1} with $k=r=1$, but it is clear that similar statements hold by applying Theorem~\ref{thm1} to other values of $k$ and $r$.
-We choose the value $r=1$ because we are able to bound $\norm{\D^n F}_1$.
-Using the obvious inequality $\norm{\D^n F}_\infty\leq\norm{\D^{n+1} F}_1$, we could also usefully apply Theorem~\ref{thm1} with $r=\infty$, but this change has no effect on the value of $\beta$ for a given $k$, $q$ and $p$.
-The term $\norm{\D^2 F}_\infty$ also appears in the local limit theorem results of \cite{McDonald1979} and \cite{Davis1995}.
-However, the crucial advantage of $\norm{\D^n F}_1$ over $\norm{\D^n F}_\infty$ is that the former is---as we will show---amenable to bounds via probabilistic techniques, whereas the latter seems difficult to handle directly.
+\item[2.]
+Theorem~\ref{thm2} is really a special case of Theorem~\ref {thm1} with $k=r=1$, but it is clear that similar statements hold by applying Theorem~\ref{thm1} to other values of $k$ and $r$.
+We choose the value $r=1$ because we are able to bound $\llVert \D^n F\rrVert _1$.
+Using the obvious inequality $\llVert \D^n F\rrVert _\infty\leq\llVert \D^{n+1} F\rrVert _1$, we could also usefully apply Theorem~\ref{thm1} with $r=\infty$, but this change has no effect on the value of $\beta$ for a given $k$, $q$ and $p$.
+The term $\llVert \D^2 F\rrVert _\infty$ also appears in the local limit theorem results of McDonald \cite{McDonald1979} and Davis and McDonald \cite{Davis1995}.
+However, the crucial advantage of $\llVert \D^n F\rrVert _1$ over $\llVert \D^n F\rrVert _\infty$ is that the former is -- as we will show -- amenable to bounds via probabilistic techniques, whereas the latter seems difficult to handle directly. \item[3.]
+Inequality \eqref{2b} cannot be improved in general, but since we are considering such inequalities only over the class of functions that are the difference of two distribution functions, it is possible that Theorem~\ref{thm2} could be sharpened, either in increasing the exponents or decreasing the constants.
+Also note that using the triangle inequality in Theorem~\ref{thm2} causes some loss of sharpness, but we gain the ability to bound the terms appearing in application, which is our main focus. \end{enumerate} \end{Remarks*}